Curriculum Lead - Mr J Sharp

 - Teachers can accurately assess the attainment of all children.

-- Teachers are easily able to select learning objectives that match the attainment of different groups of children (including children who are SEN and EAL).
+- Teachers are easily able to select learning objectives that challenge all children (including those who have SEND or EAL).

 - There is a clear progression of targets that enable the children to self-assess their learning.